Natural Resources: Monitoring Well Decommissioning

 The final output shows each well colored by its impact on the site contaminant area in square feet.

-EVS-PRO's Well Decommission technology provides a defensible approach to determining candidate wells for decommissioning.
+Earth Volumetric Studio's Well Decommission technology provides a defensible approach to determining candidate wells for decommissioning.
 Each decommissioned well can save thousands of dollars per year.

 The nominal contaminated area is 1,835,263 square feet.
 Removing MW18B affects area determination by only 0.026%.